prwhite/zwave.js/README.md

 * Lots of low-level work:
     * Determine capabilities of each available node.
-    * Naturally, allow for control and feedback of individual node settings, starting with simple light controllers.
+    * Naturally, actually allow for control and feedback of individual node settings, starting with simple light controllers.
     * Persistently cache data related to the node network so it doesn't all necessarily need to be determined at every launch.

 ### What will eventually be really cool

 * "Plugin" support to allow custom programming.
-E.g., create a plugin that will turn on a group of lights if your computer's screen saver is deactivated or cycle a light if you get email.
+E.g., create a plugin that will turn on a group of lights if your computer's screen saver is deactivated, cycle a light if you get email, bring up lights gradually at dusk, etc.

 * A scalable interface that will work well from any web browser, especially mobile devices.

 ### What is not in scope

 * HID-based USB dongles.
-I'm not working on anything currently that doesn't use the virtual COM port interfaces.
+I'm not working on anything currently that doesn't use the virtual serial port interfaces.
 In truth, I'm only working on the Aeon Labs Z-Stick 2 controller.

 * Everything.
 I'm definitely going to start with an eye toward implementing the Z-Wave controllers that I actually have, and work out from there _if time_.